V.: Chapter Five: In Which Stencil Nearly Goes West with an Alligator

 Only marginally part of the Stencil/V. material, this chapter follows Benny and others, as Benny has a job hunting alligators in the sewers under Manhattan.
 It figures in the Stencil/V. story in that there is a rat named "Veronica" who figures in a subplot about a mad priest — Father Linus Fairing, S.J. — some decades back, living in the sewers and preaching to the rats; we hear from him in the form of his diary.
 Stencil himself makes a brief appearance toward the end of the chapter.

 Chapter Six: In which Profane returns to street level

 The chapter follows Profane, Geronimo, Angel, and his sister Josephine "Fina" into the city over several nights of drinking.
 Fina and Profane's relationship develops amid concerns over her status within a local mercenary street gang known as the Playboys, who see her as a spiritual figurehead.
 The chapter ends amid a massive brawl, nearby which Fina is found lying naked and smiling.

 Chapter Seven: She hangs on the western wall

-In Florence in 1899, Victoria appears again, briefly, but so does the place name "Vheissu", which may or may not stand for Vesuvius, Venezuela, a crude interpretation of wie heißt du, translating into who are you in the German language, or even (one character jokes) Venus.
+In Florence in 1899, Victoria appears again, briefly, but so does the place name "Vheissu", which may or may not stand for Vesuvius, Venezuela, a crude interpretation of wie heißt du, translating into what are you called/what is your name in the German language, or even (one character jokes) Venus.
 The chapter also revolves around an attempted burglary of Botticelli's The Birth of Venus by Hugh Godolphin through the Venezuelan consulate.